StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

     **Date \***

     The start date and time of the case.
-It indicates when the incident occured.
+It indicates when the incident occurred.
 By default, this field is pre-filled with the current date and time.
 This information is used to calculate [KPIs](../../key-performance-indicators/key-performance-indicators.md).

     **- Severity \***